PAARA

 We have always had a BIG signal, thanks to our excellent operating location on Radio Ridge with sloping terrain leading down to the western edge of the bay, giving us the additional boost of the Salt Water Amp effect.
-I cant wait to see how things work at 500 watts.
+The 500 watt power limit proved interesting, but had to be dialed back to prevent inter-station interferrence.
+The amps we borrowed last year are not certain to be available, so how much power well be cranking out remains to be seen.

-Were also hoping to have our usual excellent GOTA station where we can get folks on the air who may not have any HF experience of even a license.
-Our terrific GOTA Captain, Christopher, AI6KG, has a new job and an uncertain schedule.
-Were keeping our fingers crossed for him to be there with us, but if you or anyone you know might be interested in helping out at GOTA by coaching our inexperienced operators, please let me know.
+Well also have our usual excellent GOTA station where we can get folks on the air who may not have any HF experience or even a license.
+Our terrific GOTA Captain, Christopher, AI6KG is planning to be there to coach operators without HF experience.
+If you or anyone you know might be interested in helping out at GOTA by coaching our inexperienced operators, please let me know.

 Set up starts this year on Friday morning around 9:00 in the back corner of the park where we have traditionally established operations, with assembly of antennas, and getting them in the air.